Insight-deviler/Jar2Dex/README.md

 Strictly for personal and educational use only.

 Even though the app can run on android devices with API 19.
-The app will work only on devices running android 8 amd above.
+The app will work only on devices running android 8 and above.

 In latest release, rt.jar file is extracted automatically if you don't have the file.
 You still require android.jar file